 Effects of Changes in Foreign Exchange Rates (IAS 21)

-Entities may engage in transactions denominated in foreign currencies.
+Entities often undertake transactions denominated in foreign currencies.
 These transactions must be translated into the currency that the company uses to present its financial statements.
 In addition, a parent company may conduct foreign operations through subsidiaries, associates or joint arrangements.
 In such cases, the financial statements of these investees need to be translated to the currency used in the consolidated financial statements.
 Furthermore, an entity may opt to present its financial statements in a currency different from the one used in its economic environment.
 All these considerations are addressed by IAS 21.
-Let’s delve deeper.

 Translating foreign currency transactions